-Upon completion of the series of three Insurance Success Seminars, CPIA designation candidates are notified of their eligibility.
-Candidates will receive confirmation of completion along with guidance for using the CPIA logo, a sample press release, a diploma order form, and more.
+Upon completion of the three core CPIA Seminars, the CPIA Program Administrator will notify new designees.
+Designees will receive confirmation of completion along with guidance for using the CPIA logo, a sample press release, a diploma order form, and more.
 Diplomas are prepared and shipped to new designees on a quarterly basis.